jon-jacky/home/commonplace.md

 31 Mar 2019

-- *The Autobiography of Malcolm X* as told to Alex Haley, Chapter 11, Saved, pages 174-176, 183 (no link):
+- *The Autobiography of Malcolm X* as told to Alex Haley (1965), Chapter 11, Saved, pages 174-176, 183 (no link):
   "It had really begun, back in the Charlestown Prison, when Bimbi made me feel envy for his stock of knowledge. ...
 But any book I picked up had few sentences which didn't contain one to nearly all of the words that might